Add to your Claude Code skills

 pip install -e .

-For Sokoban, ZAPBench and RNA modeling tasks, you also need the following packages in the station conda env:
+For Sokoban, ZAPBench, and RNA modeling tasks, install these additional packages inside the station conda environment:

 pip install "jax[cuda]==0.6.0" flax==0.10.6 optuna==4.5.0 ray==2.48.0